parse-community/parse-embedded-sdks/README.md

 ##Sample App

 We prepared a [sample app](https://github.com/ParsePlatform/Anydevice) that demonstrates how to provision connected devices using a companion phone app such that connected devices can securely access user-specific data on the Parse Cloud.
 This sample app also demonstrates how to send push notifications between the phone app and connected devices.

+##Porting
+If you want to port this SDK to run on your own IoT platform, please see [/partners/partner_platform_instructions.md](/partners/partner_platform_instructions.md).

 ##Contributing